 COVID and other pathogens will continue to change and provide new challenges to public health.
 UVC has been proven time and time again to be a powerful tool in this fight for safer air quality.

-How does UVC fight against the COVID Delta variant?
+How does UVC fight against the COVID Omicron variant?

 because of how UVC impacts DNA and how this doesn't change as a virus changes over time.
 UVC will treat new variants the exact same way; by disrupting its ability to replicate it neutralizes its potential threat.